andersleet/ChuckNorris/README.md

 # Chuck Norris
-Addon for 1.12.1 WoW (Vanilla) that posts Chuck Norris Facts.
+Addon for WoW that posts Chuck Norris Facts.

 With no modifier it will always send a fact to your current General Chat.